As Trump weighs bombing Iran, Steve Bannon has his ear

 Mr. Bannon also quickly brushed off questions he didn’t want to discuss – such as when he last spoke with the president.
 But on Thursday morning, after being spotted entering the West Wing, he confirmed to me that he was there three hours and had lunch with POTUS.

-“He wanted to top breakfast with Christian Science Monitor,” he told me by text.
+“He wanted to top breakfast with Christian Science Monitor,” Mr. Bannon told me by text.

 On Thursday afternoon, Mr. Trump announced that he will decide his course of action on Iran within the next two weeks.